test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 .. code::

-   Library    RobotFramework_TestsuitesManagement    WITH NAME    tm
+   Library    RobotFramework_TestsuitesManagement    AS    tm

-We recommend to use the ``WITH NAME`` option to shorten the robot code a little bit.
+We recommend to use the ``AS`` option to shorten the robot code a little bit.

 The next step is to call the ``testsuite_setup`` of the **RobotFramework_TestsuitesManagement** within the ``Suite Setup`` of your test: